petekeller2/Epilogue-Starter-Kit/src/resources/readme.md

 ## Permissions

+The term operations used here means Epilogue resource operations (List, Create, Read, Update and Delete).
 Permissions are used to determine what operations are available for certain users.
-The operation are the Epilogue resource operations (List, Create, Read, Update and Delete).
+The types of users are the
-The types of users are owners of the resource (the user who created the resource), members of a group resource, any non-guest users and all users.
+following: owners of the resource (usually the user who created the resource), members of a group resource, any non-guest users and all users.
 Permissions are similar to auto associations in that there are multiple formats that can be used to set them up for a resource.